 Timeline: Flowers, Labour and the Co-op

-The former chairman of the Co-op Bank, who's been at the centre of a fierce political row, was arrested on Friday morning as part of a "drugs supply" investigation.
+The former chairman of the Co-op Bank, who has been at the centre of a fierce political row, has pleaded guilty to possessing drugs including cocaine.

 The Conservatives say Paul Flowers was closely involved with Labour.
 Labour argues the government did too little to scrutinise the Co-op Bank's doomed attempt to take over hundreds of Lloyds Bank branches.